Listen in on your fave apps!

 Karen C. L. Anderson [00:42:40]: Later.
 Okay.
 Bye.
 Bye.

-© 2024 Jen Vertanen & A your best damn life
+© 2024 Jen Vertanen & your best damn life · my work is for non-trump folks only

 ME